isomerpages/moe-kranjisec/announcements/notice/_posts/2024-03-26-post-Kranji’s Performing Arts Combined Concert “Magical Symphony”.md

 occasion.
 Witness our students' dedication and passion for the Performing Arts as they take the stage after months of hard work and collaboration.</p>
 <p>If you are keen on attending the concert, please visit our general office
-after 8 April to collect your tickets.
+after <strong>12 April</strong> to collect your tickets.
 Tickets will be distributed while stocks last.
 Parents and Alumni are advised to call in the office to check on the availability of the tickets before coming down.&nbsp;Thank you.</p>
+<p>The event is unsuitable for children under 5 years old</p>